barryclark/jekyll-now/_posts/2022-06-09-leader-insights-charting-the-rise-of-cloud-native.md

 ---
 layout: post
-title: "Leader Insights | Charting the Rise of Cloud Native"
+title: "Leader Insights | Charting the Rise of Cloud Native - interview with DIGIT"
 description: "Article by Cheryl Hung reflecting on the rise of Cloud Native"
 image: /images/2022-06-09-leader-insights-charting-the-rise-of-cloud-native.png
 tags: